 Guided tours by appointment only.

 An old building opposite the Martinuskerk, which used to serve as an orphanage and home for the elderly.

 The Joriskerk is a Protestant church in Venlo.
 The part with the pointed windows is the remnant of the former St. Joris-Gasthuiskapel, the guesthouse chapel from around 1380.
 The church has been in the possession of the Reformed Parish since 1702 and is not open to the public.

 The most beautiful building in Venlo is the town hall built in Renaissance style.
 It was built between 1597 and 1600 by the German architect Willem van Bommel.
 Particularly striking are the two unequal, elegant corner towers with alternating layers of bricks and sandstone.
 Today, the town hall is only used for official receptions, weddings and council meetings.

 Guided tours by appointment only; not accessible on Tuesdays, Saturdays, Sundays and in the evenings.
-Due to the corona measures, guided tours are currently not possible.

 The cultural and congress centre of Venlo.
 Since 1985, this is the location of the Venlo theatre.
 As part of the redesign of the Maasboulevard, the theatre complex has undergone major changes and since 2013, it has an extra theatre hall, a VIP foyer, a brasserie and a theatre restaurant with an outdoor terrace from which you have a beautiful view of the Meuse.